eddy862/COMP2042_CW/README.md

 12. **Final level options**: When the user loses or wins the final level, display buttons to restart from level 1 or return to the main menu.

+13. **Pause Menu and Screen Blur**: When the game is paused, the game screen is blurred, and a pause menu is displayed on top of it.

 ### Level 1 Features
 1. **Kill count display**: Displayed the number of kills in level 1.